noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

-Travel, study about the city for a day, meet with the people with authority on the next day, give a speech the day after that, and then, travel to another city again....
+Travel, study about the city for a day, meet with the people with authority on the next day, give a speech the day after that, and then, travel to another city again...
 It’s an overcrowded schedule, but it seems that it’s what Mitsunaga-kun wants to do.
 How should I say this...
 That’s kinda amazing...
 Mitsunaga-kun was quite the hard worker.

 [Of course, if I want to take it easy, I can do it as much as I want.
 As I said before, I’m not forced to study at all.
 It’s just that I’m making use of my free